Go to main content

 • Real-time dashboards for managers and HR departments

-Tools like Certyneo's solution allow you to produce compliant HR documents in minutes, then have them electronically signed in a fully dematerialized workflow.
+Tools like Certyneo's AI contract generator allow you to produce compliant HR documents in minutes, then have them electronically signed in a fully dematerialized workflow.

 ---